 I am a writer and storyteller specializing in science communication, digital strategy, and content marketing.
-I am currently based in Chicago, where I serve as associate director for digital communications for the University of Chicago Medicine and Biological Sciences Development office.
+I am currently based in Chicago, where I serve as senior associate director for digital communications for the University of Chicago Medicine and Biological Sciences Development office.
 In my current role, I lead digital strategy, including web, social, and email marketing.
 I also write about scientific research and donor engagement.

 I have a master’s degree from the Medill School of Journalism at Northwestern University, where I was awarded the 2012 Harrington Award for journalistic promise and high scholastic achievement in magazine writing and editing.
 I spent the last three months of the program in London where I interned at the Ecologist, an online environmental magazine, as part of Medill’s Global Residency Program.
 I also have a B.S. in Communication from Northwestern, where I majored in Theatre and English.